-Number of seats: 2 seats every year.
+Number of seats: 1 seat every year.
 Exam usually takes place in the July-August period every year.

 Diagnostic exposure: The department is equipped with state-of-the-art equipment.
-There are 2 CT scanners (Siemens 128-slice dual source dual energy), one 3T GE MRI scanner, with another 3T MRI scanner which will be functional in March 2022.
+There are 2 CT scanners (Siemens 128×2 – slice dual source dual energy FLASH and DRIVE), two 3T MRI scanners (Siemens Magnetom Vida 3T and GE Discovery MR750 Scanner).
 There are many high-end USG machines like supersonic aixplorer series, Philips Epic Elite, GE venue and GE logiq S8 machines.
 Few of these machines are compatible with contrast enhanced ultrasound, shear wave elastography, and volume probes (3D, 4D imaging).

-Intervention and hands on exposure: There is hands-on exposure to non-vascular interventions like pigtail insertions, CT and USG guided biopsies, liver abscess drainage, USG guided FNAC’s etc, depending on your interest.
-No hands-on vascular intervention exposure is however possible, observing abdomen related interventions like DIPPS, TIPPS, PTBD, portal vein embolization, aneurysm coiling etc is encouraged by the consultants.
+Intervention and hands on exposure: There is hands-on exposure to non-vascular interventions like pigtail insertions, CT and USG guided biopsies, liver abscess drainage, USG guided FNAC’s etc. No hands-on vascular interventions are done by pediatric fellows as it’s primarily a diagnostic fellowship; however observation of procedures is encouraged by the consultants.

 Academic activities and multi-disciplinary meets: Weekly seminars are conducted every Monday morning, apart from weekly journal clubs and interesting cases discussion two times a week.
-Moderating the seminars of junior residents is also the fellows’ responsibility.
+Moderating the seminars of junior residents is also the fellow’s responsibility.

 Duty hours and emergencies/on call duties: Official duty hours are from 9am to 5pm.
 You however have to be in the department till 8-9 pm for academic work and for completing reporting, especially in CT and MRI postings.

 There are 2-3 call duties (24 hour) per month along with one JR on call, to be done by the fellow.

 Fees, salary and leaves: